AlexCharlton/glls/README.md

     (%ifdef <value> <true> [<false>])

     (%ifndef <value> <true> [<false>])

+### Shaders that export
+glls lets you define shaders that export symbols through the use of the [`export` keyword](#shader-syntax).
+These shaders can then be imported by others (through the [`use` keyword](#shader-syntax)).
+Prototypes are automatically generated for top-level functions or variables whose names match the symbols in the `export` keyword list.
+These prototypes are then inserted into shaders that `use` the exporting shader.
+Shaders that are `use`d by another are automatically linked into the resulting pipeline.

+Shaders that export should not have any inputs or outputs.

+See the example [exports.scm](https://github.com/AlexCharlton/glls/blob/master/examples/exports.scm) to see this in action.

 ### Automatic render functions
 By using the `glls-render` module, you can have glls automatically generate a function that will render an object with your glls shader. `glls-render` exports a new `define-pipeline` that defines a set of functions used for rendering and managing the objects that will be rendered. `glls-render` should not be used with the `glls` module: It reexports everything that you need from `glls`.